 Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

-In this guide I outline 25 of the best things to see and do in Madeira including must-see attractions, activities, and hidden gems.
-I have also included a Google Map so you can easily find each of the locations.
-At the end of the blog post I list my top five favourite places.
+In this guide, I’ve rounded up 25 of the best things to see and do in Madeira, a mix of must-visit attractions, hikes, local experiences, and a few hidden gems.
+I’ve also included a Google Map so you can easily find each location.

 Pico Ruivo